quinnfrost/dragontongue/README.md

 - Use totem of undying to resurrect dragons.
 - The dragon scale set and steel set will now immune to its correspond damage, such as ice set to dragon ice spikes, lightning set to lightning strike.
 - Elder dragons will not take damage from minor sources, such as cactus and sweet berry bushes.
+- Elder dragons tend to fly higher when wandering/escorting.

 Other stuff
 -----------